DorAnaki/DorAnaki/README.md

 I'm a Data Scientist and Data Analyst, passionate about bringing my teamwork skills and curiosity to deliver valuable business results.

 Primarily, I'm working on Machine Learning and analytic projects.
-My focus is on neuro-network for computer vision, time forecasting and XXX.
+My focus is on neuro-network for computer vision, time forecasting and unsupervised learning.

 Constantly improving skills in SQL and Python is part of my life.